Tasarinan/editor-framework/README.md

 ## Features

- - Manage Packages
+ - Package Manager
+   - Allow dynamically load and unload packages
+   - Allow register menu items
+   - Allow register custom panels
+   - Allow register key mappings for panel
+   - Allow register messages for panel
- - Manage Panels
+ - Dockable Panels
-   - Dockable panel on window
+   - Freely docking panel in multiple window
+   - Save and restore the last edit layout
-   - Save and load panel settings
+   - Save and load panel profiles
-   - Allow register and customize key mappings
- - Manage Ipc
+ - Enhance Ipc Programming Experience
+   - Lots of Ipc APIs for easily control ipc send and recv
-   - Ipc message send to specific panel
+   - Can sending ipc message to specific panel
-   - Allow register ipc message to dom event
+   - Can sending ipc message to specific window
+   - Add ipc callback, which can wait for a callback message
+   - Inspect and Develop Ipc in ipc-debugger
- - Manage Log
+ - Improve Log System
+   - Use Winston for low level log system
    - Log to file
+   - A editor-console Panel for displaying logs
+ - Manage Menu
+   - Can dynamically add and remove main menu items
  - Manage Dialog
    - Remember dialog last edit position
- - Manage Menu
-   - Provide main menu registry API
-   - Register and customize menu item for panel
  - Manage Command
    - Register and customize command based on panel
    - Search and execute command in command window